kcotugno/OpenARLog/README.md

 # OpenARLog
 Open source Amateur Radio logging Application for Windows

 Currently in the design process.
-I try to update frequently during the summer with hopefully a alpha release by the third week of August when I start school again.
+I will try to update frequently during the summer with hopefully an alpha release by the third week of August when I start school again.

 Kevin
 KI6LOQ